ahl27/ahl27.github.io/_pages/personalprojects.md

 ### Web Server

 I built a web server to centralize my files, gain some experience with LAMP stacks, and have a robust compute environment that I could access remotely from something like an iPad.
 My web server hosts NextCloud to store my files on, and runs RStudio Server edition on a virtual machine.
-I'm interested in adding on a small supercomputer cluster with something like Kubernetes on Raspberry Pis for prototyping--as soon as computer parts become more available I'll update this.
+I'm interested in adding on a small supercomputer cluster with something like Kubernetes on Raspberry Pis for prototyping.
+Just waiting on computer parts to become more available before I keep working on this.